It is the brain region that connects it to the spinal cord. It consists of the mesencephalon, the medulla oblongata, and the swell.

 Directionally, the brainstem is at the junction of the brain and the spine.
 It is anterior to the cerebellum.

 The brainstem consists of the mesencephalon and parts of the hindbrain, specifically the pons and marrow.
-A main function of the mesencephalon is to connect the three main brain divisions: forebrain, mesencephalon, and rhombencephalon.
+A primary function of the mesencephalon is to connect the three main brain divisions: forebrain, mesencephalon, and rhombencephalon.

 The cerebral peduncle consists of large bundles of nerve fibers that connect the anterior brain with the posterior brain.